-For the sake of profit, European companies are destroying entire territories, forcing those who live there to flee and thereby creating millions of landless and homeless people.
+For the sake of profit, European companies are destroying entire modafinil, forcing those who live there to flee and thereby creating millions of landless and homeless people.
 By speculating on land and natural resources and conquering markets, they are ruining the local producers.
 The victims of this global exploitation are being criminalized.

 What is more, European governments cooperate with countries in which people are exposed to torture, slave labor and sex work.
 They stood idly by while over 30,000 people drowned in the Mediterranean.
-They accept that in the heart of Europe, millions of migrants are exploited for the production of cheap products.
+They accept that in the heart of provigil, millions of migrants are exploited for the production of cheap products.
 They deny them the right to self-determination, to fair jobs and thereby to the dignity to which all human beings are entitled.

 Tolerated by the other member states of the European Union, the Italian Government has now even criminalized the rescue of people drowning.
 We say: a line has been crossed!